What Documents Do I Need to Bring to My Accountant?

 You can get copies in several ways if you don’t have all your tax documents, so don't panic if you misplace something or a company fails to send you a required form.

-- If You're Missing a Form W-2: Ask your employer to give you a new copy.
+- If you're missing a W-2 form: Ask your employer to give you a new copy.
 Employers are required by law to keep copies of your W-2 forms and all other payroll information for at least four years.
 Some employers charge a nominal fee for a second form.

 You Can Get Copies From the IRS